Kelemanlab/zclei-et-al-2021-NC/PermuatationTest/readme.md

   compare learning indexes between experimental group and control group with permutation test;

-The output is the courtship indexes boxtplot, learning indexex bar plot and an excel sheet file with all the CIs, LIs and test results.
+The outputs are the courtship indexes boxtplot, learning indexex bar plot and an excel sheet file with all the CIs, LIs and test results.